How Do I Apply for Benefits?

 If you’ve decided to attend Georgia Southern University and have been admitted or are in the process of being admitted to the university, follow these steps:

-- Check in with the VA coordinator at Georgia Southern: (912) 478-5154 or firstname.lastname@example.org.
-(Note: The VA coordinator is not a VA employee)
+- Check in with the VA coordinator at Georgia Southern: (912) 478-5154 or email@example.com.
+(Note: The VA coordinator is employed by Georgia Southern University.)

-- Complete the application package online (www.ebenefits.va.gov) and submit it to the Atlanta Regional Office in Decatur, Georgia.
-Please print out a copy of the application and send to the VA Coordinator at the school along with the following:
+- Complete the application package online (http://vabenefits.vba.va.gov/vonapp/default.asp) to be submitted to the Atlanta Regional Office in Decatur, Georgia.
+Please send the VA Coordinator the following items:

 - Supporting documents such as – Approve Transfer paperwork from DOD, Kicker Contract, DD 214, NOBE, Birth Certificate, Buy Up Contract, etc.

-You can come into the VA office, Rosenwald Bldg.
-Room 3201, or you can complete your application on-line using the application form links below:
+You can complete your application on-line using the application form links below: